Yoshihiko Noda: Diet career

-In 1993, he was elected to the Diet for first time representing Chiba's Lower House District #4 as a member of the now-defunct Japan New Party.
-He later joined the DPJ and served as its Diet affairs chief as well as head of the party's public relations office.
+In 1993, he was elected to the Diet for first time, as one of four members of Chiba 1st district as a member of the now-defunct Japan New Party.
+After the multi-member districts were abolished in the 1994 Japanese electoral reform, Noda stood in Chiba 4th district in the 1996 election, but was defeated.
+He later joined the Democratic Party of Japan (DPJ) and successfully contested Chiba 4th in the 2000 election.
+As a member of the DPJ, he served as its Diet affairs chief as well as head of the party's public relations office.

 In October 2005, Noda criticized Prime Minister Jun'ichirō Koizumi for his position on Japanese class A war criminals as "war criminals".
 However, Noda supported Koizumi's visit to Yasukuni Shrine.

-Noda acted as senior vice finance minister when the DPJ won control of the Diet in September 2009, and was appointed as Minister of Finance by Prime Minister Naoto Kan in June 2010.
+Noda acted as senior vice finance minister during the premiership of Yukio Hatoyama after the DPJ won control of the Diet in 2009 general election, and was appointed as Minister of Finance by Prime Minister Naoto Kan in June 2010.
 He was known as a reformist and had led a DPJ intraparty group critical of ex-DPJ powerbroker Ichirō Ozawa.
 Upon assuming the post of finance minister, Noda, a fiscal conservative, expressed his determination to slash Japan's deficit and rein in gross public debt.
 In January 2011, for the first time in six years, the finance ministry intervened in the foreign exchange market and spent 2.13 trillion yen to purchase dollars in order to rein in the yen's spiraling appreciation.

-Prime Minister
+Prime Minister (2011–2012)

 After Naoto Kan's resignation in August 2011, Noda stood as a candidate in the party election to replace him.
 He won a runoff vote against Banri Kaieda in the leadership election, making him the presumptive prime minister.
-He inherited the challenge of rebuilding from the 2011 Tōhoku earthquake and tsunami.
+He inherited the challenge of the 2011 Tōhoku earthquake and tsunami reconstruction plans.

 During the party caucus making the leadership decision, Noda made a 15-minute speech in which he summarized his political career by comparing himself to dojo loach, a kind of bottom-feeding fish.
 Paraphrasing a poem by Mitsuo Aida, he said, "I'll never be a goldfish in a scarlet robe, but like a loach in muddy waters.
 I'll work hard for the people, to move politics forward."
 The "loach speech" was popular among his colleagues and cemented his political reputation at the start of his term.

-Noda was said to have close relations with the United States, and stressed the importance of the US-Japan security alliance in an August 2011 speech.
+Noda told his foreign policy and was said to have close relations with the United States, and stressed the importance of the US-Japan security alliance in August 2011 speech.
 On 15 August 2011 —the anniversary of the Surrender of Japan in World War II, he said that Japan's class A war criminals convicted by the Allies were not legally war criminals under his view.
-As prime minister he stated that his position on this issue would follow the standard set by previous administrations, and that he did not wish to alter Japan's close relationship with China and Korea.
+As prime minister of Japan, he stated that his position on this issue would follow the standard set by previous administrations, and that he did not wish to alter close relationship with China and South Korea.